EddyFK/eezy-cookie/README.md

-# js-cookie
+# eezy-cookie
-Simple js function to get, set and remove cookies.
+Eezy js functions to get, set and remove cookies.
+No strings attached!